 Tasks are the steps within a flow.

-Tasks are discrete actions within a flow, capable of taking inputs and variables from the flow, and producing outputs for downstream consumption by end users and other tasks.
+They represent discrete actions, capable of processing inputs and variables and producing outputs for downstream consumption by end users and other tasks.

-Kestra orchestrates your flows using Flowable Tasks.
-These tasks do not perform any heavy computation.
-Instead, they control the orchestration behavior, allowing you to implement more advanced workflow patterns.
+Kestra orchestrates flows using Flowable tasks.
+These tasks do not perform heavy computation.
+Instead, they control orchestration behavior, enabling advanced workflow patterns.

 Example Flowable tasks include: